anishiisc/Build_LLM_from_Scratch/README.md

 ###  LLM_5 Self Attention
 In this notebooks ; We describe step by step the implementation of a simple self attention concept.

+###  LLM_6 Self Attention  with trainable weigts
+In this notebooks ; We describe step by step the implementation of a self attention with trainable weights, wherein we show how Query , Key and Value vectors are utilized in computing a context vector